djibe/Android-tutorials/README.md

 You can upgrade your LG G3 d855 from stock to Android 11 R / LineageOS 18.1.

-Tutorial is here (4000+ views): <https://forum.xda-developers.com/t/guide-tutorial-howto-lg-g3-lg-d855-stock-to-android-11-r-lineageos-18-1-with-all-files-included.4267175/>
+Tutorial is here (5000+ views): <https://forum.xda-developers.com/t/guide-tutorial-howto-lg-g3-lg-d855-stock-to-android-11-r-lineageos-18-1-with-all-files-included.4267175/>

 What you will learn:

 - Downgrade Android 6 to Android 5
-- Root LG G3 in 2021
+- Root LG G3 in 2022
 - Unlock LG bootloader
 - Install and use TWRP recovery
-- Install Android 11 R and Google Apps
+- Install Android 11 and Google Apps
 - Install Magisk
 - Get root access
 - Install and use Netflix SD and Disney+